-Mrs Collins, our school SENDCo, is available to discuss any matters regarding Special Educational Needs or concerns you may have with your child's learning.
+Mrs Gurney, our school SENDCo, is available to discuss any matters regarding Special Educational Needs or concerns you may have with your child's learning.
 Please contact her at the following email address:

 Alternatively please feel free to make an appointment via the school office.

 What kinds of special educational needs are provided for at St Joseph's RC Primary School?